simjanos-dev/LinguaCafe/public/markdown-test.md

 When you reach the end of a chapter, you can click the **Finished reading** button to set all words in the chapter to known.

+>[!NOTE]
+>The effect of clicking the **Finished reading** button cannot be undone, thus exercise some caution when clicking it.
+If you don't know all the words in the chapter and/or you don't want to set them all to known, then don't click it.
+Words that have been set to anything, such as known, cannot be reverted back to new.

+>[!IMPORTANT]
+>The effect of clicking the **Finished reading** button cannot be undone, thus exercise some caution when clicking it.
+If you don't know all the words in the chapter and/or you don't want to set them all to known, then don't click it.
+Words that have been set to anything, such as known, cannot be reverted back to new.

+>[!TIP]
+>The effect of clicking the **Finished reading** button cannot be undone, thus exercise some caution when clicking it.
+If you don't know all the words in the chapter and/or you don't want to set them all to known, then don't click it.
+Words that have been set to anything, such as known, cannot be reverted back to new.

+>[!WARNING]
+>The effect of clicking the **Finished reading** button cannot be undone, thus exercise some caution when clicking it.
+If you don't know all the words in the chapter and/or you don't want to set them all to known, then don't click it.
+Words that have been set to anything, such as known, cannot be reverted back to new.

 >[!CAUTION]
 >The effect of clicking the **Finished reading** button cannot be undone, thus exercise some caution when clicking it.
 If you don't know all the words in the chapter and/or you don't want to set them all to known, then don't click it.
 Words that have been set to anything, such as known, cannot be reverted back to new.